What Is The Legal Validity Of A Rent Agreement?

 What should a landlord do?

 If you are an owner, you can prevent your tenant from prolonging his stay in your property by including a clause in the rent agreement on increasing the rent to four or five times the existing rent, if he does not leave when the contract ends.
 This would put a check on such tenants who play foul.
 However, if the tenant does not vacate the property even after the notice, you can move court.
 The court can favour a landlord if it finds out that the tenant was involved in any wrongdoing or the owner needed the property for his personal use.
+You can also seek police help to throw out the tenant.

 What should tenants do?

 A tenant can't do much about the eviction if the owner wants the property for personal use.
 However, if the landlord is trying to evict the tenant without any lawful reason, he can seek police protection.
+The Supreme Court judgment may help you prove your tenancy rights.

 What hinders rental market growth despite the law?